dekoza/mtgpl/comprules.rst

 810.7c
 ------
 As the declare attackers step begins, the active team declares attackers.
 If an effect of an object controlled by a defending player prohibits a creature from attacking him or her, that creature can't attack the defending team.
 The active team has one combined attack, and that set of attacking creatures must be legal as a whole.
 See rule :ref:`508.1 <mtgcr-508-1>`

-Example: One player in a Two-Headed Giant game controls Teferi's Moat, which says "As Teferi's Moat enters the battlefield, choose a color." and "Creatures of the chosen color without flying can't attack you."
+**Example:** One player in a Two-Headed Giant game controls :mtgtip:`Teferi's Moat`, which says "As Teferi's Moat enters the battlefield, choose a color." and "Creatures of the chosen color without flying can't attack you."
 Creatures of the chosen color without flying can't attack that player's team.

 .. _mtgcr-810-7d:

 810.7d
 ------
 As the declare blockers step begins, the defending team declares blockers.
 Creatures controlled by the defending players can block any attacking creatures.
 The defending team has one combined block, and that set of blocking creatures must be legal as a whole.
 See rule :ref:`509.1 <mtgcr-509-1>`

-Example: If an attacking creature has forestwalk and either player on the defending team controls a Forest, the creature can't be blocked.
+**Example:** If an attacking creature has forestwalk and either player on the defending team controls a Forest, the creature can't be blocked.

 .. _mtgcr-810-7e: